 - Click Scan — it will show you any viruses and malware applications.

-Although Leap apparently doesn't work, it’s still an infection your Mac doesn't need and that could cause other problems if left untreated.
-One way or another, this malware virus needs clearing out of your Mac so that it works effectively.
+Although Leap apparently doesn’t work, it’s still an infection your Mac doesn’t need, and that could cause other problems if left untreated.
+One way or another, this malware virus needs to be cleared out of your Mac so that it works effectively.